Ilie Greavu: International career

-Later life
+Later life and death

-After retirement, Greavu worked at Rapid București as vice-president from 1972 until 1974.
-He also served as head and assistant coach of the senior team, and coach of the children's and junior center where he taught generations of players, which include Stelian Marin, Ion Ion, Iosif Damaschin, Marian Rada and Daniel Niculae.
+After retiring, Greavu worked at Rapid București as vice-president from 1972 to 1974.
+He also served as both head coach and assistant coach of the senior team, as well as coach of the club's youth center, where he helped develop generations of players, including Stelian Marin, Ion Ion, Iosif Damaschin, Marian Rada and Daniel Niculae.

-In 2004, Greavu had his legs amputated because he suffered from arthritis, and he was also ill with diabetes, ultimately dying on 1 April 2007 at age 69 from a heart attack.
+In 2004, Greavu had both legs amputated following health complications related to severe arthritis and diabetes.
+He died on 1 April 2007, at the age of 69, after suffering a heart attack.